FreeRADIUS/wiki.freeradius.org/version4/message.md

 The message headers are allocated via a slab allocator, possibly a ring buffer.
 The message headers are fixed size.

+We can't put messages into the ring buffer because of issues with TCP.
+We want to be able to read lots of TCP data into a buffer, and that data may encompass multiple RADIUS packets.

 The message API allows for the allocation of a message, possibly with bulk data.
 This allocation just grabs the next free header.
 The bulk